Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Summary and Discussions

+Hydrogen recombination affects our shock-powered results only modestly, but the importance of this effect should increase for lower luminosity events.
+Helium recombination does not play a noticeable role.
+Raytracing of the simulations reveals that apparent luminosities can differ from the angular mean by up to a factor of 3 and that the raytraced shape can change from oblate to prolate depending on the extent of the CBM (Fig.~\ref{fig:ray}).
+Irradiation by the central remnant of the merger creates a radiation dominated low-density bubble, which decays before the end of the plateau, but leaves an imprint on the ejecta density profile and can increase post-plateau luminosities (Fig.~\ref{fig:lc_irr}).

+Our results are broadly consistent with the observed properties of extragalactic LRNe reported in the literature \citep[e.g.,][]{Pastorello2019,Pastorello2021_2019zhd,pastorello23,Blagorodnova2021} (Fig.~\ref{fig:lc_comp}) and with previous semi-analytical models of LRNe \citep{Metzger2017,matsumoto25}.
+In particular, we are able to simultaneously explain the high luminosities and very long durations of the plateau (Fig.~\ref{fig:lc_comp}), which otherwise requires unrealistically high ejecta masses in spherical models with freely expanding ejecta \citep{Matsumoto2022}.

 There are still features that are unexplained and that motivate future improvements and extensions of our model.
 First, the duration of the first peak in our simulations is considerably shorter than that observed.
-Since the properties of the first peak strongly depend on the initial thermal structure of the dynamical ejecta, this discrepancy motivates exploration of different and perhaps more complicated ejecta profiles than the simple broken power law used here.
+Since the properties of the first peak strongly depend on the initial conditions, this discrepancy motivates exploration of different physical effects and more complicated ejecta profiles than the simple broken power law used here.
+For example, surrounding the region of initial shock interaction with optically-thick gas, such as might potentially arise from immediate pre-merger interactions or due to circumbinary disk winds, could lead to reprocessing of the radiation and extension of the duration of the first peak.
 Furthermore, a realistic ejecta structure could be obtained from self-consistent three-dimensional simulations of the merger process \citep[e.g.,][]{schneider19,hirai21} and mapped to initial conditions in our code.

 Second, the plateau luminosities of some events such as NGC 4490-2011OT1 \citep{Smith2016,Pastorello2019} or AT2021afy \citep{pastorello23} reach $3 \times 10^{41}$\,\ergss, which is by a factor of few higher than what is seen in our models.
 However, our models were calculated for a limited set of parameters, and considering a wider range $\mej$, $E_\text{ej,kin}$, $\mcsm$, and $\rcsm$ could explain these brightest events.